derykmakgill/website/btc.md

 ## 2011: The beginnings of censorship

+**26 April 2011:** Satoshi sends what would be his final email to Gavin Andresen and disapears.
+Without Satoshi there to explain Bitcoin and his vision for it, factions would begin to emerge about what Satoshi *really* intended.

 **16 June 2011:** The original threads about the Silk Road on BitcoinTalk are [revealed to have been deleted,](https://bitcointalk.org/index.php?topic=17872.0) one of the earlier examples of censorship in Bitcoin.

 **29 June 2011:** One early Bitcoiner comments that the Bitcoin [forums are becoming a horrible place to discuss things](https://bitcointalk.org/index.php?topic=17872.msg304289#msg304289) because of moderators censoring old threads and trolls.